Tour The Met and stroll Central Park in a small group of 8

 Up to 8 people

-Free cancellation up to 24 hours before the tour start.
-No refund within 24 hours.
-No-shows and latecomers are charged full price.
-If booked through a third party, cancel or reschedule with them; reschedule fees may apply.
+Cancel for a full refund up to 24 hours before the tour start time.
+No refund within 24 hours of start.
+No-shows and latecomers are charged the full price.

 The Information Desk in front of the Egyptian Pharaoh statue, in the Great Hall of the Metropolitan Museum of Art